andrew/ultimate-awesome/README.md

 - [design-heaven](https://github.com/dimitrisraptis96/design-heaven) - :angel: Stunning open source design resources for designers and developers .
 - [awesome-FHIR](https://github.com/fhir-fuel/awesome-FHIR) - A curated list of awesome FHIR software, libraries, tools and resources, inspired by awesome-[technology].
 - [awesome-visionOS-apps](https://github.com/furnacecreek/awesome-visionOS-apps) - 🥽 A curated list of awesome apps designed for visionOS and Apple Vision Pro.
+- [awesome-azure-devops](https://github.com/johnlokerse/awesome-azure-devops) - An awesome list of Azure DevOps content created by Microsoft or the Community!.
 - [awesome-performance-patches](https://github.com/kurtextrem/awesome-performance-patches) - 🚀⚡ Awesome list about performance related patches/PRs.
 - [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
 - [Awesome-Polarization](https://github.com/tkuri/Awesome-Polarization) - List of awesome papers on Polarization Imaging.